sahalr1/JhipsterCache/README.md

 ### Packaging as jar

-To build the final jar and optimize the ehcacheNoHib application for production, run:
+To build the final jar and optimize the ehcache application for production, run:

 ```